Ruanito/docker-lumen/README.md

 $ docker inspect lumencentos
 ```

-Get the IP address result from docker inspect and access the brownser with these address
+Get the IP address result from docker inspect and access the browser with these address